falaimo99/open-voting/website/index.md

 To achieve our objectives, we collect and analyze electoral data with the finest granularity available.

-For Italy, we found data at the “comune” (roughly translated as municipality) level (~94,000 entities) on official websites, resulting in a dataset with (~117,594 rows) for Camera dei deputati and (~117,611 rows) for Senato, which makes a few thousand rows for each commune.
+For **Italy**, we found data at the “comune” (roughly translated as municipality) level (~94,000 entities) on official websites, resulting in a dataset with (~117,594 rows) for Camera dei deputati and (~117,611 rows) for Senato, which makes a few thousand rows for each commune.

-For Russia, we accessed data at two levels:
+For **Russia**, we accessed data at two levels:

 Polling Stations (УИК): This level (~94,000 entities) represents the finest granularity available, where data includes votes for political parties such as КПРФ (Communist Party) and ЕР (United Russia), as well as voter turnout and total registered voters.
 Additionally, geographic coordinates (latitude and longitude) for each polling station enable spatial analysis.
 Territorial Commissions: This aggregated level (~3,000 entities) provides summaries of election results across groups of polling stations.